xhitespirit/MediaMandrill/README.md

-## A Optional: change the server listening ports
+## Optional: change the server listening ports
 - edit the server config file .\Server\config.js, and update lines with your certificate and key files name: export const portHttp = '4080';
 	export const portHttps = '4443';